Custom Stenciled Dino Crate Project

 Stenciling the T-rex

-After shaking the bottle, pour out a small amount of Americana Acrylic Paint in Kelly Green onto a paper plate.
-Soak the stencil brush bristles thoroughly.
+After thoroughly shaking the bottle, pour out a small amount of Americana Acrylic Paint in Kelly Green onto a paper plate.
+Soak the stencil brush bristles completely.

 Next, swirl the brush on a stack of paper towels in order to remove excess paint.
 The brush should be barely wet during stenciling.
-Failure to do this will result in paint bleeding underneath the edges of the stencil design.
+Failure to do this will result in paint bleeding underneath the edges of the stencil design and make it impossible to achieve crisp, clean lines.

 When stenciling, utilize the same swirling motion that you used on the paper towels.
 Apply the color using multiple light coats.